Resistance feels like shit.

 If you want to grow, you will feel resistance.
 They are inextricably linked, inseparable.

 If you are going through resistance right now, I see you.
 I feel you.
-I have so many stories of resistance myself that I will share some of in the podcast on this blog post.
-(I will link to this as soon as it’s done and posted 🙂 )
+I have so many stories of resistance myself that you will find in the podcast that goes along with this blog here.

 For now, here is my favourite Mel Robbins TED Talk called “How to stop screwing yourself over”.
 I use what she talks about here over and over to help me get through resistance, short circuit self-sabotage and keep going on my path.